Henfield Museum

 Introducing our Collections

-For detailed information on our main collections, view the drop-down menu above under Collections.
-If you have an enquiry about an object we hold (or you think we may hold), please contact us.
+For more detailed information on our main collections, view the drop-down menu above under Collections.

 Miscellaneous Collections